Country(ies): Lebanon

 None

-We depart Beirut after breakfast and head towards the Chouf Mountains to explore the village of Deir al Qamar, which translates to "Monastery of the Moon."
-This village, a UNESCO World Heritage Site, served as Lebanon's capital in the 17th century.
-With its picturesque stone houses and winding streets, it exudes charm and serenity.
+After breakfast, we leave Beirut and drive to the Chouf Mountains to visit the village of Deir al Qamar.
+Its name means "Monastery of the Moon", and it served as Lebanon's capital in the 17th century.
+This quaint and charming UNESCO World Heritage Site is known for its stone houses and winding streets.

-Next, we proceed to the stunning Beiteddine Palace.
-Built in the 19th century by Emir Bashir, this remarkably preserved palace stands as a magnificent example of the era's grandeur and luxury.
+We then continue to the beautiful Beiteddine Palace.
+Constructed in the 19th century by Emir Bashir, the palace is exceptionally well-preserved and stands as a testament to the opulence of its era.

-In the afternoon, we return to Beirut, where we have time for a city tour.
-Lebanon’s capital and largest city, Beirut is one of the world’s oldest cities and has experienced a tumultuous past, both ancient and modern.
-This is reflected in the striking contrast between contemporary buildings and centuries-old structures, some still bearing the scars of the civil war in the 1970s.
-Notable highlights include the Beirut Souks, the Corniche, and the downtown area.
-We will also visit the Pigeon Grotto, or the Rock of Raouché, a famous natural formation rising dramatically from the sea.
+Finally, we return to Beirut in the afternoon for a city tour.
+As one of the world's oldest cities, Lebanon's capital has a turbulent history, both ancient and modern.
+This is visible in the mix of modern high-rises, charming old houses, and historical buildings, some of which still bear the marks of the 1970s civil war.
+Highlights of our tour include the Beirut Souks, the Corniche, and the city's downtown area.
+We'll also see the famous Pigeon Grotto, also known as the Rock of Raouché, a striking natural formation in the sea.

 OVERNIGHT: